usnistgov/5gdeploy/docs/multi-host.md

 2. 5gdeploy processes the `--bridge` command line flags, which allows network functions on different hosts to communicate with each other.

     * If two network functions that need to communicate with each other would be running on separate hosts, you must specify a bridge to facilitate such communication.
-      Otherwise, when they are separated to multiple hosts, they cannot reach each other, and the 5G network will not work.
+      Otherwise, when they are placed onto different hosts, they cannot reach each other, and the 5G network will not work.
     * You can identify which network functions belong to the same Docker network by reading the single-host Compose file.
     * Establishing bridges should not change the logical network topology or IP address assignments in any way.

 3. 5gdeploy processes the `--place` command line flags, which specifies where to run each network function.

-    * `--place` is only supported in netdef-compose command.
     * Using pattern matches, every network function (i.e. container) is placed on exactly one host.
-    * The `5gdeploy.host` annotations in the Compose file indicates where a network function is being placed.
+    * The `5gdeploy.host` annotation in the Compose file indicates where a network function is being placed.

 4. 5gdeploy processes CPU isolation instructions in `--place` command line flags, too.